ciobanut/AstroPortfolio/src/content/works/astro-portfolio-website.md

   - 'html5'
   - 'markdown'
   - 'javascript'
-  - 'typescript'
 timeline:
   - 1:
-    date: '28 septembre 2023'
+    date: '30 september 2023'
-    title: 'I started to learn Astro framework'
+    title: 'I started to create the website'
-    desc: "I chose to go on a new path.
-I didn't want to do it through WordPress like I was doing until now."
+    desc: 'My goal was to create a website portfolio as a web developer.
+I wanted to reflect my skills and experience in a clear and concise way.'
-  - 2:
+  - 98:
-    date: '30 septembre 2023'
+    date: '20 november 2023'
-    title: 'I build the design'
-    desc: ''
+    title: 'Website has been deployed'
+    desc: 'My goal was to create a website portfolio as a web developer.
+I wanted to reflect my skills and experience in a clear and concise way.'
+  - 99:
+    date: 'even now'
+    title: 'Maintenance and ongoing improvements'
+    desc: 'My goal was to create a website portfolio as a web developer.
+I wanted to reflect my skills and experience in a clear and concise way.'
 ---

 The main objective is to create a portfolio website that showcases some of Tudor's work in an attractive and concise way.
 It must also be clear to the visitor which programming languages Tudor knows.
 Also, the site should load as quickly as possible.